 Robert, you alluded to supply chain pinch points as one of the reasons for the slower pace of awards.
 I was hoping you'd expand on that.
 Just where exactly are you seeing the bottlenecks that's causing this?

 Yeah, I would say that that is a more general statement about supply chain kind of coming out of a pretty substantial ramp in activity.
 And it probably manifests at different points for different customers in different regions.
 You know, I think as most people know, coming out of this extended downturn, inventories are very low and inventory management has been very efficient.
-And so I think that's and so there are not there is not as much to just pull from shelves.
-And likewise, it kind of further down the supply chain, which doesn't affect us, but affects our customers when you get into vessels, FPSOs more specifically, there's a big backup in the shipyards.
-And so I think I think in in in some instances, it may be an FPSO.
-In another instance, it may be a wellhead and another one, probably slightly less likely, but somewhere else it may be casing that if nothing else is making it harder to pull programs earlier.
+And so there is not as much to just pull from shelves.
+And likewise, kind of further down the supply chain, it doesn't affect us, but affects our customers when you get into vessels, FPSOs more specifically.
+There's a big backup in the shipyards.
+And so I think in some instances, it may be an FPSO.
+In another instance, it may be a wellhead.
+In another one, probably slightly less likely, but somewhere else it may be casing.
+That if nothing else, is making it harder to pull programs earlier.
 So you're seeing this kind of gentle slide to the right that we've witnessed over the last year.

-It's good context.
-And then you pointed out that the HSR has expired, and you're waiting on some new regulations.
-So what's the status with European regulators?
+That's good context.
+And then you pointed out that the HSR has expired and you're waiting on clearance in Australia.
+What's the status with European regulators?
 Are there any European regulatory milestones you're waiting for?

-You know, the only the the only remaining regulator is Australia.
-And I'll add the color that was anticipated.
-And that really drove our original timeline, and how we've described the first quarter, maybe slightly earlier when when we announced this.
-So really, nothing's changed on the total timeline because of because of that piece.
-But yeah.
+No, the only remaining regulator is Australia.
+And I'll add the color.
+That was anticipated, and that really drove our original timeline in how we've described the first quarter or maybe slightly earlier when we announced this.
+So really nothing's changed on the total timeline because of that piece, but yeah.

 Got it.
 Thank you.